 We’re surrounded by an entire city of learning.
 Boston and New England provide a backdrop rich in history and educational opportunity to supplement the training that happens in our classrooms.

-We’re committed to the preservation and advancement of the arts, offering full-time programs in a variety of disciplines.
+We’re committed to the preservation and advancement of the arts, offering career training programs in a variety of disciplines.
 Students study traditional crafts such as Jewelry Making & Repair or Bookbinding, or become a vital part of the music scene by learning Violin Making & Repair or Piano Technology.
 Many of our students go on to make careers at cultural institutions here in Boston and around the world.